Friday, December 17, 2021

 Our 2016 Bushtracker

-Our 20' Bushtracker that we purchased new in 2016 was sold on Christmas eve.
-Of course, we have decided to have another Bushtracker built, but pickup won't be until sometime in September this year.
+Our 20' Bushtracker, which we bought new in 2016, was sold on Christmas Eve.
+Of course, we have decided to have another Bushtracker built, but the pickup won't be until some time in September this year.

 Birdsville Big Red Bash: